marwal1987/portfolio-app-router/README.md

 ## Hero section

-- Create span with gradient letters/words
+- Fix link on bouncing arrow to take user to projects section

+## Add "About" section

-- Add profile picture
+- Profile picture
+- More indepth info (Bio)

 ## ProjectsSection.jsx

-- Working links to actual github projects
-- A bit to wide.
-Not in line with herosection
-- Projects to add:
-  gonews, goquiz, Clock, Tic-Tac-Toe (unfinished), Todo-list, Remake Zoom? more?
+- Nothing at the moment

 ## ContactSection.jsx

-#### Add real contact info
+- Structure placement of elements

-- Links to LinkedIn or other
+- Add LinkedIn
-- Mail
-- Phonenumber?
+- Add Phonenumber?

 ## Unsorted

+- Make the site responsive

-- If there is time: add a dark/light mode toggle
+- If there is time, add a dark/light mode toggle